Alberta Area Code Information

-Alberta is currently using three area codes.
-Alberta has had two area code splits and one area code overlay plan, often called an overlay complex.
+Alberta is currently using four area codes.
+Alberta has had two area code splits and two area code overlay plans, often called an overlay complex.

 Today area code 403 covers the southern portions of Alberta including Calgary, Airdrie, Banff, Brooks, Canmore, Claresholm, Crowsnest Pass, High River, Medicine Hat, Olds, Lethbridge, Red Deer, Rocky Mountain House and Strathmore.
 Area code 780 covers the northern portions of Alberta including Edmonton, Bonnyville, Camrose, Drayton Valley, Fort McMurray, Fort Saskatchewan, Grande Prairie, Jasper, Lloydminster (Alberta portion), Peace River, Saint Albert, Sherwood Park, and Wetaskiwin.
-Area code 587 overlays the entire province.
+Area codes 587 and 825 overlay the entire province.

 Changes and History of Alberta Area Codes: